-Coming Soon: Frankie and Johnny at the Clair de Lune
+On Stage: Frankie and Johnny in the Clair de Lune

-FRANKIE AND JOHNNY AT THE CLAIR DE LUNE
+FRANKIE AND JOHNNY IN THE CLAIR DE LUNE

 In this new Broadway production of Frankie and Johnny in the Clair de Lune, Audra McDonald and Michael Shannon, two of the most acclaimed actors of their generation, will bring the bruised dreamers of Terrence McNally’s classic romance to new life.